Understanding Instagram Metrics to Help Grow Your Business Online

 Click-Through Rate, or CTR, is one of the most popular metrics used by marketers to measure the success of their posts.
 It shows how often people actually click on your posts to go to your website, for example.
-The higher the CTR, the more unique and compelling is the content you produce.
+The higher the CTR, the more unique and compelling your content for business growth through Instagram.
 You can confidently say that you write actionable posts.

 Social media networks like Facebook and LinkedIn provide a CTR to every post, so you won’t need to bother about measuring it yourself.
 But if that is the case and you want to do it yourself, just divide the number of clicks by the number of impressions.
 After multiplying by 100, you have your CTR right there.